khalimovaelena/FunWithGBFS/README.md

 	- Web apps
 	- Mobile apps
 	- Chatbot interactions
+- Add full concurrent mode support to allow users to use one instance of the app in multiplayer mode.
-- Allow multiple clients to connect concurrently (multiplayer mode) *(\* Right now concurrency is achieved by running multiple instances of the console app)**
+*(\* Right now concurrency is achieved by running multiple instances of the console app)**

-### 3. Store Questions in a Database
+### 3. Improved logging and audit
-- Save every generated question and user response
-- Enable auditing, performance tracking, and analytics
-- Useful for teachers, researchers, and competitive leaderboards
+For production it might require more detailed audit logs, for example, to be able to trace the data objects mutations for issues investigations or audit or analytics reports.

 ### 4. Question Generating Platform
-- Create a table in DB or JSON configuration (or any other type of structure that can contain parameters) to define question generation rules
-- Parameters might include:
+To eliminate hardcoded questions text and make the questions generation part more flexible and scalable, the way that it can be a configuration that can be updated without the app release, the following changes can be implemented:
+	- Store question texts/templates in database.
+This will allow to update them without a code change (an admin UI could be used for this in future).
+ 	- Define question generation rules: every rule might be described by a set of parameters, e.g.:
 		- Location (city/region)
 		- Question text
 		- Question type (single/multiple choice, true/false etc))
 		- Data input type (station/vehicle etc)
 		- Thresholds (what to calculate: min/max/avg etc)
-	- Which fields in external API relate to which data of the question (where to read number of bikes, disabled/reserved bikes etc from)
+		- Mapping of external APIs attributes to a question's data (where to read number of bikes, disabled/reserved bikes etc from)

-Basic logic will be coded:
+	- Some basic logic will be still coded but can be re-used in different rules, e.g.:
 		- how to calculate Thresholds (max, min, average values etc)
-- how to generate options for single/multiple choice questions

-Then game admins will be able to add parameters for new questions without code changes.
-Game logic will dynamically read and apply these parameters (from DB or json) to generate new questions.
+		- how to generate options for single/multiple choice questions As a result, game admins will be able to update rules without code changes and Game logic will dynamically read and apply these rules to generate new questions.
+This approach implies more sophisticated implementation and will require to cover more edge cases which is out of the scope of this assignment.

 ### 5. Persistent Storage
 - Replace SQLLite with full-featured DB (PostgreSQL, Oracle, MS SQL) to be able to create users roles (admin/player), store statistics and provide more advance analytics.

 ### 6. More Unit Tests
-- Add tests for GameEngine, Data Providers etc
+- Add tests for GameEngine, Data Providers etc.

 ### 7. Multiplayer Support
 - Implement real-time multiplayer quiz sessions